Highest Recorded Wind Speed In The Us

 Validating the Record

 The validity of the 231 mph record has been scrutinized over the years, but it continues to stand.
-The Mount Washington Observatory has a long history of meticulous weather observation, and the instruments used in 1934 were state-of-the-art for their time.
+The Mount Washington Observatory has a long history of meticulous weather observation, and the instruments used in 1934 were advanced for their time.
 The anemometer, a device used to measure wind speed, was carefully calibrated and maintained.

-Furthermore, the location of the anemometer on the summit provided an unobstructed exposure to the wind.
-Observers at the time also documented the conditions surrounding the event, providing corroborating evidence of the extreme weather.
-While modern technology has advanced significantly, the 1934 record has withstood the test of time and remains a benchmark for extreme weather events in the U.S.
+What's more, the location of the anemometer on the summit provided an unobstructed exposure to the wind.
+Because of that, while modern technology has advanced significantly, the 1934 record has withstood the test of time and remains a benchmark for extreme weather events in the U. Day to day, observers at the time also documented the conditions surrounding the event, providing corroborating evidence of the extreme weather.
+S.

 The Science of Wind: Understanding Extreme Velocities